Achievable logoAchievable logo

 For five years after Robespierre’s downfall, France struggled economically while also trying to conduct several wars, including against the British.

-Here, adding the fact of fighting wars to France’s economic struggle helps readers understand the extent of France’s difficulties.
+Here, adding the fact that France was fighting wars to the fact that it was struggling economically helps you see the full extent of France’s difficulties.

 The sentence could also be written this way: